sbabic/swupdate/doc/source/help_and_support.rst

 SWUpdate Flyer
 ==============

-A short description about the project and the features (in english and german) can be found in the `flyer <http://www.denx.de/en/pub/Software/WebHome/we-update.pdf>`_
+A short description about the project and the features (in English and German) can be found in the `flyer <http://www.denx.de/en/pub/Software/WebHome/we-update.pdf>`_